-Center for the Study of Ethics in the Professions (CSEP) Library library.iit.edu/csep 312.567.6913 library.iit.edu/biegler 630.682.6050
+Center for the Study of Ethics in the Professions (CSEP) Library library.iit.edu/csep

+11brary.11t.edu/c 312.567.6913

 The Center, located in Hermann Hall, contains a variety of materials dealing with topics in practical and professional ethics, such as autonomy, confidentiality, conflict of interest, and self regulation.
 The library provides bibliographic assistance to researchers and assists visiting scholars and practitioners.